Liblor/applied_sec_lab/README.md

   - **external**: To sign client certificates

   The reason for this is that the serial numbers of those certificates do not collide, as internal certificates are not in the DB.
 The CSR of those intermediate certificates is sent to the config server and signed with the Root CA key, the resulting certificate is transferred back to the certserver and stored in `/home/coreca/pki/certs/iMovies_<purpose>_<hostname>_Intermediate_CA.crt`.
-- **TLS keys** are generated on each host in `/home/<username>/pki/private/iMovies_aslcert01_tls_key.pem`, then a CSR is sent over the config server to the first certserver (aslcert01), which signs a certificate with the intermediate key.
+- **TLS keys** are generated on each host in `/etc/ssl/trusted/private/iMovies_aslcert01_tls_key.pem`.
+All members of the group `tls-trusted` have access to this key.
+A CSR is created and sent over the config server to the first certserver (aslcert01), which signs a certificate with the intermediate key.
 The resulting certificate is sent back over the config server to the respective servers and stored in the public folder `/etc/pki/tls/certs/iMovies_aslcert01_tls.crt`.

+Short summary of paths for normal servers (neither cert nor config servers):
+- `/usr/local/share/ca-certificates/iMovies_Root_CA.crt` trusted root CA certificate
+- `/etc/ssl/trusted/` private key material accessible to `tls-trusted` group
+- `/etc/pki/tls/` publicly readable certificates and CRLs

 The ansible script will not regenerate those keys every time it is run.
 Instead it can be instructed to regenerate the keys as follows:
 - Regenerate only TLS keys: